 At the end of each fall semester, the second-year MFA candidates open their studios to the public and invited guests from the art community.
 Each student is present to discuss his or her work in an informal setting.

-The Thesis Project begins in the second year with a written proposal that delineates the student's artistic practice and outlines what he or she aims to accomplish for the Thesis Exhibition.
+Thesis Project The Thesis Project begins in the second year with a written proposal that delineates the student's artistic practice and outlines what he or she aims to accomplish for the Thesis Exhibition.
 A Thesis Committee, composed of full-time and adjunct faculty, is chosen by the student.
 The Thesis Exhibition opens in May and is curated by an outside curator.

 In addition to the events and programs described above, the Visual Arts Program offers other special one-time and recurring events designed to enhance the quality of the two-year experience for artists in the program.
 "Friday Sessions," organized as a tutorial/workshop, bring both technical information and other discussion topics to students in a casual setting.